david-a-wheeler/vim-metamath/README.md

 By default this mode uses a range of different colors to maximize feedback (which can help you avoid defects).

-Here's an example of text-based vim (withi :set background=dark):
+Here's an example of text-based vim (with :set background=dark):

 ![Vim metamath screenshot](https://github.com/david-a-wheeler/vim-metamath/blob/master/vim-metamath-screenshot.png)

-Here's an example of GUI-based gvim (withi :setcolor elflord):
+Here's an example of GUI-based gvim (with :setcolor elflord):

 ![GVim metamath screenshot](https://github.com/david-a-wheeler/vim-metamath/blob/master/gvim-metamath-elflord.png)